hiradyazdan/sdf-ray4d-engine/README.md

 - They do not validate `glsl` version `410` and below (because of second point as it lacks `binding` value, and they need uniform buffers binding).
 - They do not validate uniforms without blocks (they need to be wrapped into ubo)
 - `in` and `out` variables need to be specified with their locations

+SPIRV shaders are essentially a set of shader instructions in bytecode, which means they won't have any comments or empty spaces included and therefore are already space-optimized.
+Using Vulkan SDK's SPIRV Disassembler (`spirv-dis`) prints out shader instructions.

 ## Unity Native Plugin